 As well as HMS Europa, Lowestoft became home to the shore-bases HMS Martello (Minesweepers) HMS Minos (Harbour Defence craft) HMS Myloden (Landing Craft Training for Royal Marines and Combined Operations) and HMS Mantis ( Motor Torpedo Boats).

 The small ships of the RNPS fought all over the world and in all theatres of war.
 Crewed mostly by Hostilities Only ratings and Royal Naval officers, they were employed on mine-sweeping, anti-submarine, convoy escort & harbour patrol duties.
 Ships from the RNPS were on duty in the Atlantic, the Arctic, the Mediterranean and the Pacific.

-The core of the Royal Naval Reserve came from the fishing communities, RNR Reservists, ex-Merchant Seamen, and large numbers of Hostilities Only ratings.
+The core of the Royal Naval Reserve came from fishing communities, RN Reservists, ex-Merchant Seamen, and Hostilities Only ratings.
 They became a Navy within a Navy.
-Theirs was a unique camaraderie forged in exceptional circumstances in which they gained the nickname ‘Churchill’s Pirates’ or Harry Tate’s Navy (Harry Tate was an old music hall entertainer who played the clumsy comic never getting to grips with modern contraptions.
-His act included a car that gradually fell apart around him.)
+Theirs was a unique camaraderie forged in exceptional circumstances.
+They gained the nickname Harry Tate’s Navy (Harry Tate was an music hall entertainer who never got to grips with modern contraptions, including a car that gradually fell apart around him.)

 Sparrows Nest still provides a home to the Royal Naval Patrol Service museum.
 The RNPS Memorial stands in an imposing position on the cliff top in Belle Vue Park, overlooking the sea and Sparrows Nest Gardens.
 It was erected and is now maintained by the Commonwealth War Graves Commission.